Shmoopty/veque/README.md

 >
 > -Herb Sutter, [GotW #54](http://www.gotw.ca/gotw/054.htm)

 **veque** is an allocator-aware, efficient container with interface matching both `std::vector` and `std::deque`.
-Its data layout is very similar to a `std::vector`.
-However, unused storage is maintained both _before_ and _after_ the used storage.
+Its data layout is very similar to `std::vector`, but with unused storage maintained both _before_ and _after_ the used storage.

 ### Features
 * Like `std::vector`, **veque** is an ordered container in cache-friendly, array-compatible contiguous memory.